fedora-infra/anitya/docs/user-guide.rst

     recent scheme and the rest will be moved to bottom unsorted.

-Version Pattern
+Calendar Version Pattern
 ===============

-The version pattern is used to define how the calendar version should be parsed and how they will be sorted.
-It allows for specifying the format for calendar versioning scheme using following patterns.
+The calendar version pattern defines how to parse and sort versions in CalVer format with ambiguous dates like ``2024115``.

 Patterns -